I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dhal/ne-d3dhal--d3dhal-dp2operation.md

 ### -field This token is sent to the driver to create driver-side resources for queries that the runtime subsequently issues for processing.
-The queries are specified by one or more <a href="..\d3dhal\ns-d3dhal--d3dhal-dp2createquery.md">D3DHAL_DP2CREATEQUERY</a> structures.
+The queries are specified by one or more D3DHAL_DP2CREATEQUERY structures.
 Before the runtime can request to create queries, the runtime must first send D3DGDI2_TYPE_GETD3DQUERYCOUNT and D3DGDI2_TYPE_GETD3DQUERYGetDriverInfo2 requests to determine if the driver supports any query types.
-For more information about GetDriverInfo2, see <a href="https://msdn.microsoft.com/5e2dd363-9e72-4674-940e-8b4f06f6eb14">Supporting GetDriverInfo2</a>.
+For more information about GetDriverInfo2, see Supporting GetDriverInfo2.

 </dl>
 </dd>

-### -field <a id="D3DDP2OP_SETRENDERTARGET2"></a><a id="d3ddp2op_setrendertarget2"></a><b>D3DDP2OP_SETRENDERTARGET2</b>
+### -field D3DDP2OP_SETRENDERTARGET2

 <dd>
 <dl>